How to start a podcast at UC Berkeley

 • Do the people working on the podcast already have experience producing podcasts or will they need training?
 Knowing the workflow of podcast production is important, and also having the technical knowledge it takes to record and edit a podcast.

 • Do you have funds to hire outside support?
-I know a lot of us at Berkeley probably don’t have a lot of extra funds to put toward podcasting, but if you do, it’s always helpful and could be used for editorial support or editing or to promote your podcast.
+I know many of us at Berkeley probably don’t have a lot of extra funds to put toward podcasting, but if you do, it’s always helpful and could be used for editorial support or to promote your podcast.

 2) Theme

-• This American Life: This American Life is a weekly public radio program and podcast.
+• This American Life is a weekly public radio program and podcast.
 Each week we choose a theme and put together different kinds of stories on that theme.

 And, what will you name your podcast?
 Ideally, your podcast name is simple, easy to remember and connects to the theme of the podcast and to your office or department or mission in some way.